 With that being said, the 4×4 Tacoma would be able to climb over steeper sand dunes and drive in thicker, looser sand with ease compared to the 4×2.
-Again, this is simply because it has all 4 wheel propelling the vehicle forward.
+Again, this is simply because it has all 4 wheels propelling the vehicle forward.

-In sandy conditions I’d say the 4×4 Tacoma wins, but only in really extreme conditions.
+In sandy conditions, I’d say the 4×4 Tacoma wins, but only in really extreme conditions.

 Driving on Gravel/grit/Shingle tracks with a 4×2 Tacoma can be done with about the same confidence as the 4×4.
-Once again, with decreased tire pressure and the traction aids, the Tacoma will happily keep things together under these conditions.
+Once again, with decreased tire pressure and traction aids, the Tacoma will happily keep things together under these conditions.

 Since 2004 the Tacoma has been released with standard Electronic Brakeforce Distribution, and V6 models can now be equipped with Vehicle Stability Control.
 Four-wheel-drive V6 models come with Active TRAC, a traction control system intended for off-road use, while 4×2 PreRunner models have traction control, plus a limited-slip rear differential”